colejarczyk/doc/api/campaign.rst

 .. note::

-    Each role in the Open Loyalty has individual endpoints to manage reward campaigns.
+    Each role in Open Loyalty has individual endpoints to manage reward campaigns.

 Reedem cashback (admin)
 -----------------------

-To reedem cashback you need to call the ``/api/admin/campaign/cashback/redeem`` endpoint with the ``POST`` method.
+To reedem cashback, you need to call the ``/api/admin/campaign/cashback/redeem`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^